Reginald Washington, MD, FAAP, FACC, FAHA

 Chief Medical Officer

-Reginald Washington MD, FAAP, FACC, FAHA is the Chief Medical Officer of the Rocky Mountain Hospital for Children in Denver, and Clinical Professor in the Department of Pediatrics at University of Colorado Health Sciences Center.
+Reginald Washington MD, FAAP, FACC, FAHA is the Chief Medical Officer of Presbyterian/St. Luke’s Medical Center and the Rocky Mountain Hospital for Children in Denver, as well as Clinical Professor in the Department of Pediatrics at University of Colorado Health Sciences Center.
 In addition, he is the Past President of the Medical Staff as well as Past Chairman of the Department of Pediatrics at Presbyterian/St. Luke's Medical Center in Denver, Colorado.
 He has been in Private Practice Pediatric Cardiology for 30 years at HealthONE and has served as the Chief Medical Officer for Rocky Mountain Hospital for Children for the past six years.

 He served two terms on the Board of Directors of the National American Heart Association.
 He was member of the Expert Committee on Obesity for the American Academy of Pediatrics (AAP), Past-Chairman of the Committee on Sports Medicine and Fitness of the AAP and he was Co-Chairman of the Task Force on Obesity for the Academy.
 He is a member of the National Council on Youth Sports Safety.